twixt7-sys/merry-christmas/README.md

 ## Development notes
 - Source files for the card: `christmas-card/style.css`, `christmas-card/script.js`, `index.html`.
-- Music file: `christmas-card/song.mp3` (not included in the repo by default)
+- Music file: `christmas-card/song.mp3`

 ### Accessibility & mobile
 - The overlay handles blocked autoplay gracefully and enables users to tap to enable sound.
 - Visuals are disabled by default on older/smaller devices to preserve performance.

-## Contributing
-Feel free to open an issue or submit a PR.
-Use the screenshot issue template in `.github/ISSUE_TEMPLATE` to attach images.

 ---

-Made with care 🎄 — happy holidays!
+Made with care 🎄

+Happy holidays!